cipher387/osint_stuff_tool_collection/README.md

 <a name="instagram"></a>
 <h3>Instagram</h3>
+</br><a href='https://github.com/bellingcat/instagram-location-search'>Instagram Location Search</a> — Get the names and links to all the locations on Instagram tied to specific geographic coordinates.

 </br><a href='https://inflact.com/tools/instagram-search/'>Inflact Instagram Search</a> — Instagram profiles search tool with the ability to filter results by number of subscribers, number of posts, gender, categories (personal blog, artist, product/service etc.)
 </br><a href='https://github.com/xadhrit/terra'>Terra</a> — Collect information about twitter and Instagram accounts